Definition

 Columnar database example

-In a columnar database, all the values in a column are physically grouped together.
+In a columnar database, all the values in a column are physically grouped together on the disk.
 For example, all the values in column 1 are grouped together; then all values in column 2 are grouped together; etc. The data is stored in record order, so the 100th entry for column 1 and the 100th entry for column 2 belong to the same input record.
-This enables individual data elements, such as customer name to be accessed in columns as a group, rather than individually row-by-row.
+This enables individual data elements, such as customer name, to be accessed in columns as a group, rather than individually row by row.

 Here is an example of a simple database table with four columns and three rows.